PedroMLF/MOOC_Courses/gcp_advanced_ml/03_image/README.md

 4. With the rise of AutoML approaches, the main focus will be on:
 - Data discovery, curation, processing
 - Asking good questions, choosing good models

+## AutoML Vision

+1. AutoML is built with neural architecture search (NAS).